-Our hypothesis of collusion between a group of powerful institutional investors leans on two previous scholarly findings in the field of corporate law and capital markets.
+Our hypothesis of collusion between a group of powerful institutional investors builds on two previous scholarly findings in the field of corporate law and capital markets.
 First, several recent empirical studies have shown that a core group of large institutional investors exploit their collective power and influence over corporate America to promote anticompetitive behavior by their portfolio companies in markets in which the companies compete (Azar, Tecu & Schmaltz 2018; Azar, Raina & Schmaltz 2019).
 Our hypothesis extends the existing literature, demonstrating that these large investors may also use their collective power to promote anticompetitive behavior in markets in which they compete with each other.

 Second, recent literature identifies signs of coordination among large institutional investors, who tend to vote in lockstep and synchronize their positions on a variety of environmental, social, and governance issues related to their portfolio companies (Rock & Rubinfeld 2022, p.
 202; Bebchuk & Hirst 2022, p.
 1565; Cook 2022; Chaim 2023, pp. 1-3).
-The observation that influential investors coordinate their positions as shareholders in the primary market invites an investigation into whether coordination occurs in other contexts, including the primary market.
-In fact, there are reasons to think that collaboration in the primary market is more probable.
-While in the secondary market there are regulatory limitations on communication between shareholders that may trigger disclosure requirements, there are no equivalent restrictions in the primary market.
+The observation that influential investors coordinate their positions as shareholders in the primary market may seem to suggest that coordination occurs in other contexts as well.
+In fact, there are reasons to think that collaboration in the primary market is more probable than elsewhere.
+In the secondary market, there are regulatory limitations on communication between shareholders that may trigger disclosure requirements, but there are no equivalent restrictions in the primary market.
 The absence of such restrictions on communications between bidders during price discovery makes this process a fertile ground for collusion.
-Historically, the enablement of communication between participants at this stage were aimed at promoting a more accurate pricing of an offering.
-However, in modern capital markets it raises anticompetitive concerns.
-When many of the bidders in IPOs are large, powerful institutional investors—many of whom share ownership links or maintain business relationships—that interact with each other in multiple offerings, the freedom to communicate may facilitate a collusive behavior.
+Historically, participants at this stage were permitted to communicate with each other to facilitate more accurate pricing.
+However, in modern capital markets, this communication may lead to a decrease in competition.
+When many of the bidders in IPOs are large, powerful institutional investors—many of which share ownership links or maintain mutual business relationships—that interact with each other in multiple offerings, the freedom to communicate may facilitate collusive behavior.

 B. Research Design and Methods

-Our research will be comprised of three stages.
-The first and central stage of our research is to examine the relationship between the joint participation of several dominant institutional investor, namely the three largest institutional investors (BlackRock, Vanguard, and Fidelity) in U.S. IPOs and the degree of underpricing.
-A positive correlation between the joint participation of these three financial giants, will provide empirical support to the existence of collusion between these institutional investors, giving rise to a cartel of bidders in the primary market that depress offering prices.
+Our research will comprise three stages.
+The first and most important stage of our research is to examine the relationship between the joint participation of the three largest institutional investors (BlackRock, Vanguard, and Fidelity) in U.S. IPOs and the degree of underpricing.
+A positive correlation between the joint participation of these three financial giants will provide empirical support for the existence of collusion between these institutional investors, giving rise to a cartel of bidders in the primary market that depress offering prices.